mimilei/finatra-examples/petstore/README.md

 $ sbt run
 ```

-The app will be running at [http://localhost:8888](http://localhost:8888)
+The app will be running at [http://localhost:8888](http://localhost:8888).

+The database has already been filled with example data, which can be viewed in `PetstoreServer.scala`.
+To begin with a completely empty database, replace line 52 with the commented-out line 51.